 What This Site Is About

-I started keeping bees as a hobbyist in 1967, and then went on to get university degrees in biological sciences, specializing in entomology.
-In 1980 I began to build a migratory beekeeping operation in California, and currently run about 1000 hives with my two sons, from which we make our livings.
+I started keeping bees as a hobbyist around 1966, and then went on to get university degrees in biological sciences, specializing in entomology.
+In 1980 I began to build a migratory beekeeping operation in California, and currently run around 1000-1500 hives with my two sons, from which we make our livings.